Types of Ratio: What are Financial Ratios?

 Ratios are absolutely essential instruments for:

-• Examining financial statements for internal control and planning.
+• examining financial statements for internal control and planning.

 • Evaluating performance both historically and against industry peers